mikolajwirkijowski97/chess-glasses/README.md

 # Chess-Glasses
 ## Extended visualization of the current board state on chess.com

-## Aiming to Perform 0-depth visualization of what's happening on the board by reading it from the website into an array
+## Aiming to Perform 0-depth visualization of what's happening on the board by reading it from the chess.com and processing the data into digestible visualizations.
 ![alt text](https://github.com/mikolajwirkijowski97/chess-glasses/blob/master/icons/BoardSave.png)

 ## Roadmap